-to only a few views (or sets of views), yet allows the buyer to issue and purchase any query.
+Query-based Pricing.
+To address the above challenge, in this paper, we propose a framework for pricing data on the Internet that allows the seller to assign explicit prices to only a few views (or sets of views), yet allows the buyer to issue and purchase any query.
 The price of the query is derived automatically from the explicit prices of the views.
 Thus, buyers have full freedom to choose which query to buy, without requiring the seller to explicitly set prices on an exhaustive catalog of all possible queries.
 We call this pricing mechanism query-based pricing.
-Our mechanism is based on the economic theory of pricing information products using versions [27] (reviewed in Section 5), in the sense that each query corresponds to a version of the original data.
+Our mechanism is based on the economic theory of pricing information products using versions [26] (reviewed in Section 5), in the sense that each query corresponds to a version of the original data.
 Since every query (in a given query language) is a version, our framework allows a large number of versions, and, consequently, appeals to large variety of buyers with a large variety of needs.